Joe Rogan responds to Neil Young, Joni Mitchell boycotting Spotify over his podcast

 On Monday (31 January), Rogan, who is also a UFC commentator, finally responded to this controversy in an almost 10-minute long video.

-The former television presenter started off by saying that he wanted to make this video because he thinks “a lot of people had a distorted perception of what I do.”
+The former television presenter started off by saying that he wanted to make this video because he thinks “a lot of people had a distorted perception of what I do”.

 “[My] podcast has been accused of spreading dangerous misinformation, specifically about two episodes,” he said.
 “One with Dr Peter McCullough and one with Dr Malone.”